The Myths and Reality of Establishing an Offshore Trust. Is One Right For You?

 The point is, offshore trusts will cater to your needs and offer globally competitive services for exactly the services you need and choose.
 You won’t pay for a variety of legal and investment services you don’t need as you frequently do with big banks in the U.S.

-When you combine globally cost-efficient services with a better litigation environment (pro-defense), internationally diversified investment opportunities, and the ability to legally provide for your grandchildren’s grand-children’s grand-children, the choice is clear—an offshore trust may be the right type of trust for you.
+When you combine globally cost-efficient services with a better litigation environment (pro-defense), internationally diversified investment opportunities, and the ability to legally provide for your grandchildren’s grand-children’s grand-children, the choice is clear—Book a call today to find out if an offshore trust may be the right type of trust for you.

 Joel M. Nagel is an international attorney and managing partner of the law firm Nagel & Associates, LLC.
 Mr. Nagel is a frequent writer and speaker on international legal topics.
 Mr. Nagel has established trusts, corporations, foundations and other global structures in over 40 countries around the world to protect his clientele.
-He welcomes reader feedback at telephone (412) 749-0500 or contact him online..
+Please contact us here for more information.

 About Joel Nagel